-- ➤ E-mail a copy of your safeguarding policy to either Jacquiline.watkins@torfaen.gov.uk or Joanne.bradford- cummins@torfaen.gov.uk - Click the Print button to print a hard copy of the Section 175 Safeguarding return for your records.
-Note - this is your only opportunity to do this as once the return has been submitted you will be unable to access your completed return electronically. - Then click Submit to forward your response
+- ➤ Click the Print button to print a hard copy of the Section 175 Safeguarding Self Evaluation Tool for your records. - Note: this is your only opportunity to do this as once the evaluation has been submitted you will be unable to access your completed evaluation electronically. - Then click Submit to forward your response

-PLEASE NOTE: when completing the Section 175 return the same PC needs to be used, accessing the return on a different machine will result in all previous answers being lost.
+PLEASE NOTE: when completing the Section 175 Safeguarding Self Evaluation Tool the same PC needs to be used, accessing the evaluation on a different machine will result in all previous answers being lost.